spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-set-up-custom-response-headers-on-project-level.md

 This HowTo will teach you how to create customer response headers in your Spryker project.
 We use a header that allows playing full-screen videos in Chrome is used as an example.

-The purpose of this article  is to illustrate the usage of `Symfony\Component\HttpFoundation\Response()` and `ShopApplicationTwigEventSubscriber::createResponse()` to create custom headers.
+The purpose of this document  is to illustrate the usage of `Symfony\Component\HttpFoundation\Response()` and `ShopApplicationTwigEventSubscriber::createResponse()` to create custom headers.

 {% info_block infoBox "Info" %}